Strawberry Hill House: Purchase and planning

 In May 1747, Horace Walpole took a lease on a small 17th-century house that was "little more than a cottage", with 5 acre of land from a Mrs. Chenevix.
 The following year he purchased the house, which the original owner, a coachman, had named "Chopped Straw Hall".
 This was intolerable to Walpole; "his residence ought, he thought, to possess some distinctive appellation; of a very different character ..."
 Finding an old lease that described his land as "Strawberry Hill Shot", Walpole adopted this new name for his soon to be "elegant villa".
 Walpole was under familial and political pressure to establish a country seat, especially a family castle, which was a fashionable practice during the period.

 In stages, Walpole rebuilt the house to his own specifications, giving it a Gothic style and expanding the property to 46 acre over the years.
-As Rosemary Hill notes, "Strawberry Hill was the first house without any existing medieval fabric to be [re]built from scratch in the Gothic style and the first to be based on actual historic examples, rather than an extrapolation of the Gothic vocabulary first developed by William Kent.
+As Rosemary Hill notes, "Strawberry Hill was the first house without any existing medieval fabric to be [re]built from scratch in the Gothic style and the first to be based on actual historic examples, rather than an extrapolation of the Gothic vocabulary first developed by William of Kent.
 As such it has a claim to be the starting point of the Gothic Revival."

 Walpole and two friends, the connoisseur and amateur architect John Chute (1701–1776), and draughtsman and designer Richard Bentley (1708–1782), called themselves a "Committee of Taste" or "Strawberry Committee" formed to modify the architecture of the building.
 Bentley left the group abruptly after an argument in 1761.
 Chute had an "eclectic but rather dry style" and was in charge of designing most of the exterior of the house and some of the interior.
 To Walpole, he was an "oracle of taste".
 Walpole often disagreed with Bentley on some of his wayward schemes, but admired his talent for illustration.